 10. Is this league a recreational or competitive league?
 Chico Senior Softball is a recreational softball league.
 Most members/players are competitive on the field of play; they play to win, but it's all in good fun with a recreational spirit.

 12. Are there any equipment restrictions?
 Yes and those are also found in our rules document and in the Senior Softball USA rules.
 Two of note are; a.No composite or titanium bats can be used. b.No metal cleats can be used.

 13. Are there any practice times?
 The league has open practices, Monday-Friday, at 4:00pm, at Sycamore Field, starting a few weeks before the season begins.
 Anybody in the league can show up for batting practice & to shag balls.
 When this starts it will be announced on the Chico Senior Softball website each year.
 Once the season begins these 4:00pm practices continue each day before the scheduled games.
 Again, any member of the league can participate.
 Also, teams are free to schedule individual practices times if they chose to do so.

 14. How do I get placed on a team?
 Each year the divisions hold a draft, on different nights, a few weeks before the season begins.
 Nothing in the draft is based on the previous year's results.
-Instead the coaches draw numbers out of a hat to determine their draft order.
-Then each coach chooses players on a rotating basis.
+Instead the managers draw numbers out of a hat to determine their draft order.
+Then each manager chooses players on a rotating basis.
 If you're new to the league then we encourage you to attend the 4:00pm practices.
-This helps the coaches get to know you before the draft, but even if you don't attend these practices you will be placed on a team if you have registered.
+This helps the managers get to know you before the draft, but even if you don't attend these practices you will be placed on a team if you have registered.